weikengchen/libdpf/README.md

 Please following this link for original publication in CCS'16: https://cs.idc.ac.il/~elette/FSS-CCS.pdf

-And the hompage of the first author Elette Boyle. https://cs.idc.ac.il/~elette/
+And the homepage of the first author Elette Boyle. https://cs.idc.ac.il/~elette/